picharras/raspigopro/README.md

 RaspbiGoPro
 ===========

-Convert your raspberry pi in one Go Pro
+Convert your raspberry pi in one awesome GoPro camera

 ## Requeriments (hardware)
 - Raspberry Pi A/B/B+